 - What the Hell, Hero?:

-- Appolonia gives Fingal a thrashing when she catches him using his "powers" to have virtual sex with the image of a co-worker.
+- Apollonia gives Fingal a verbal thrashing when she catches him using his "powers" to have virtual sex with the image of a co-worker.

-- Ye Olde Butcherede Englishe: When Apollonia appears as a Messenger from God, she speaks in a hybrid of anachronistic English and modern slang.
+- Ye Olde Butcherede Englishe: When Apollonia appears as Aphrodite, she speaks in a hybrid of anachronistic English and modern slang.

 - Year Inside, Hour Outside: Although several days (maybe even months, according to onscreen graphics) seem to pass within Fingal's simulation, only a few hours pass in the real world.
-This is, in fact, a plot point: they have only eight hours to find Final's body before the computer will no longer maintain his personality.
+This is, in fact, a plot point: they have only eight hours to find Fingal's body before the computer will no longer maintain his personality.